 Daily Google data tracking movement trends points to continued, albeit slowing, gains in economic activity but the re-imposition of some lockdown measures in certain regions endangers the path of the recovery.
 While the end of strict quarantine periods led to an initial, strong, rebound in activity the coming quarters will see growth returning to a smoother trajectory, with economic output unlikely to reach its pre-coronavirus level before late-2021 given the economic impact and job losses resulting from the shutdowns and their spillovers.
 Activity in the UK seems to be declining amid a recent quick increase in COVID-19 contagions and also following the end of the government's restaurant subsidy scheme in lateAug.
-Canadian retail and recreation, and transit stations activity also seems to have crested.
+Canadian retail mobility also seems to have crested although this may be due to seasonal patterns to a large degree